dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 ![](assets/ETHBTC.png)

 ETH did not have the same recognition in the media as BTC, therefore didn't attract as many buyers, but perhaps due to its lower market cap at the time and therefore higher volatility, returns were higher (or losses if you liked trading but weren't good at it).
-Since 2019 or so though, ETH has outperformed BTC significantly given how quickly the development of financial applications has ramped up.
+Since 2019 or so though, ETH has outperformed BTC significantly with how quickly the development and deployment of financial applications ramped up in 2019-2020.

+It is theorized by a lot of people that ETH will overtake BTC for the #1 position in terms of market capitalization.
+That's to be seen, but there's a strong case for this because Bitcoin, as opposed to Ethereum has one huge drawback, and that's how difficult it is to upgrade.
+Ethereum is typically upgraded with significant changes called EIP (Ethereum Improvement Proposals) and their implementations every 6 months or so.

 #### Ethereum as the leading blockchain